cmrschwarz/indexland/indexland/README.md

 By default, index conversions that might overflow will be bounds checked.
-This only affects index types smaller than `usize`, and will be avoided internally wherever possible.
+This only affects index types smaller than `usize`, and is avoided internally wherever possible.
 If this is unacceptable for performance reasons, these checks can be disabled on a per type basis through [`#[indexland(disable_bounds_checks)]`](crate::indexland_derive::Idx),